What Do Blue And Red America Have In Common? Craft Breweries — And More

 Loading...

 The most?
-35,850 in NE-03 (voted Republican).
+35,850 in NE 03 (voted Republican).

 How many districts don't have any?
 20.